kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 	dim(subgroups.S)
 	NULL

+**Note**: there are built-in R functions, called ``colMeans(X)`` and ``rowMeans(X)`` which will perform the specific task of applying the ``mean`` function along the column or row direction.
+The ``apply`` function is more general though.

 Matrix operations
 -------------------------------------------------

-Once you've got your matrices created it is time to work with them: addition and subtraction, multiplication, transposes, inversion and determinants can be calculated in R.
+Once you've got your matrices created it is time to work with them: addition and subtraction, multiplication, transposes, inverses and determinants can all be calculated in R.

 Matrix addition and subtraction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~